 New Zealand South Island had long been on my to-visit list, but New Zealand is located out of the way from most places.
 It requires proper planning and setting aside precious vacation days, and I just kept getting distracted by other destinations to ever consider visiting New Zealand properly.
+So when an opportunity came up to check out the country, you bet I jumped on it!
+In total spent 2 weeks in New Zealand.

 New Zealand South Island Overview

-The majority of beautiful New Zealand landscapes and photos you see in travel magazines are located on the South Island.
-And I swear, there is a lot to see here – 10 days was barely enough to scratch the surface of South Island.
-Every point of interest is so spread apart with a lot of ground to cover because, at around 150,000km², it’s not exactly a tiny island.
+And I swear, there are a lot of things to see here.
+10 days was barely enough to scratch the surface of South Island.
+This is because every point of interest is so spread apart with a lot of ground to cover.
+After all, at around 150,000km², it’s not exactly a tiny island.

-Despite this, I was surprised to learn that there are actually fewer people living in the entirety of South Island than there are people living in Auckland, the biggest city in New Zealand on the North Island.
-So to put things into perspective for myself, I looked up the comparison of South Island to Singapore in terms of population density.
-And it turns out, there are nearly 6x more people on the tiny island of Singapore than on the South Island, even though the size of Singapore is only 0.5% the size of the South Island.
+So to put things into perspective for myself, I looked up the comparison of South Island to Singapore (where I live) in terms of population density.
+It turns out that there are nearly 6x more people on the tiny island of Singapore than on the South Island, even though the size of Singapore is only 0.5% the size of the South Island.

-New Zealand Travel Tips
+New Zealand South Island Travel Tips

 I find that New Zealand is very similar to Australia, so a lot of the tips below are going to overlap with my previous posts: